 You’ll only need three ingredients to make this tasty keto dessert (exact measurements are listed in the recipe card below):

 Dark chocolate: I like Lindt 90%, but you can use your favorite dark chocolate.
-Or use bittersweet chocolate if you find very dark chocolate too bitter.
-Another option is to use 90% chocolate and add a low-carb sweetener.
+Or use semisweet chocolate if you find very dark chocolate too bitter.
+Another option is to use 90% chocolate and add sugar-free sweetener.

 Coconut oil: I add oil to the chocolate to make it a bit softer, as extra dark chocolate is sometimes a bit chalky.